Xavierffff/dengxf.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student at The Chinese University of Hong Kong/Department of Electronic Engineering/RPAI Lab.
+My supervisor is Prof. Hongliang Ren.
+I got my bachelor's degree at Zhejiang University/College of Control Science and Engineering, and my master's degree at Zhejiang University/College of Optical Science and Engineering.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Robot-assisted optical coherence tomography**
+- **OCT-guided robotic surgery**

 ## News